Lisieshy/teio.moe/README.md

 This project was made using [Leptos](https://github.com/leptos-rs/leptos) and [TailwindCSS](https://tailwindcss.com/).

-The code of the gallery is copied from tannhauser.moe [repository](https://github.com/KawaiiShadowii/tannhauser.moe)'s code with permission.
+The code of the gallery is copied from tannhauser.moe [repository](https://github.com/KawaiiShadowii/tannhauser.moe) with permission.

 # How to run website locally for development